 If this is the case, the North Carolina landlord-tenant law states that landlords may make the appropriate deductions from the security deposit.
 In this post, we’ll cover the basics of the security deposit laws in North Carolina.
-Understanding these laws will help you avoid conflicts with your tenant regarding the use and return of their security deposit.
+Understanding these laws will help you avoid conflicts with your tenant regarding the use and return of their deposit.

 Is there a limit to how much landlords can charge as a tenant security deposit?

 How much you can charge a tenant as a security deposit in North Carolina depends on your individual lease agreement.
 For a weekly lease agreement, the maximum you can charge as a security deposit is 2 weeks’ worth of the rental payment.

-For a monthly lease, you cannot charge any amount exceeding the rent of one and a half month’s worth of rent.
+For a monthly lease, you must not charge any amount exceeding one and a half month’s worth of rent.
 For fixed-term leases, the maximum you can charge is the equivalent of two month’s worth of rent.

 There is no standard when it comes to pet deposits.
 The North Carolina law simply requires landlords to charge “reasonable, nonrefundable” pet deposits.

-Can a landlord keep a tenant’s security deposit?
+Can a landlord keep a tenant security deposit?

 - Excessive property damage.
 This includes chipped or broken tiles, holes in the walls, unauthorized paint colors, and anything else that is not considered normal wear and tear.

 - Lost rental income.
 If a tenant abandons your rental unit, you may make appropriate deductions from their deposit to recover from the losses.

-- Missing rent payments.
-If a tenant does not make their rent payments, you can use part of or all of their security deposit to cover for this amount.
+- Missing payments.
+If a tenant does not make their rent payments, you may use part of or all of their deposit to cover for this amount.